William Withering: Discovery of digitalis

-Allegedly, Withering first learned of the use of digitalis in treating "dropsy" (œdema) from "Mother Hutton", an old woman who practised as a folk herbalist in Shropshire, who used the plant as part of a polyherbal formulation containing over 20 different ingredients to successfully treat this condition.
-Withering deduced that digitalis was the active ingredient in the formulation, and over the ensuing nine years he carefully tried out different preparations of various parts of the plant (collected in different seasons) documenting 156 cases where he had employed digitalis, and describing the effects and the best - and safest - way of using it.
+Allegedly, Withering first learned of the use of digitalis in treating "dropsy" (a range of conidtions associated with fluid retention, such as peripheral œdema, ovarian cyst, pleural effusion, and hydrocephalus) from "Mother Hutton", an old woman who practised as a folk herbalist in Shropshire, who used the plant as part of a polyherbal formulation containing over 20 different ingredients to successfully treat this condition.
+Withering deduced that digitalis was the active ingredient in the formulation, and over the next ten years he carefully tried out different preparations of various parts of the plant (collected at different seasons) documenting 156 cases in which he had used digitalis, and describing the effects and the best - and safest - ways of using it.
 At least one of these cases was a patient for whom Erasmus Darwin had asked Withering for his second opinion.
 In January 1785 Darwin submitted a paper entitled "An Account of the Successful Use of Foxglove in Some Dropsies and in Pulmonary Consumption" to the College of Physicians in London; it was presented by Darwin in March of that year.
-A postscript at the end of the published volume of transactions containing Darwin's paper states that "Whilst the last pages of this volume were in the press, Dr Withering of Birmingham... published a numerous collection of cases in which foxglove has been given, and frequently with good success".
-After this, Darwin and Withering became increasingly estranged, and eventually an argument broke out apparently resulting from Robert Darwin having accused Withering of unprofessional behaviour by effectively poaching patients.
-This is a very early example of medical academic plagiarism.
+A postscript at the end of the published volume of transactions containing Darwin's paper states that "Whilst the last pages of this volume were in the press, Dr Withering of Birmingham ... published a numerous collection of cases in which foxglove has been given, and frequently with good success".
+After this, Darwin and Withering became increasingly estranged, and eventually an argument broke out, apparently because Darwin's son, Robert Darwin accused Withering of unprofessional behaviour by effectively poaching patients.